transportkollektiv/digitransit-setup/src/installation/step-by-step.rst

    We are using :term:`hsl-map-server` only for the stop (and bike) overlays.
 The basemap *can* be rendered by this project, but so far we have instead been using other tile servers.
-   In the beginning, we had used `Wikimedia's tile server <https://foundation.wikimedia.org/wiki/Maps_Terms_of_Use>`__, but a subsequent rush of third-party users during spring of 2020 brought that service to it's knees.
+   In the beginning, we had used `Wikimedia's tile server <https://foundation.wikimedia.org/wiki/Maps_Terms_of_Use>`_, but a subsequent rush of third-party users during spring of 2020 brought that service to it's knees, and `now its gone <https://lists.wikimedia.org/pipermail/maps-l/2020-August/001729.html>`__.
    You may configure your own (either homemade or factory-bought) tile server in digitransit-ui instead.